 Over five million gamers have heard Rebecca's voice as the singer of the "Rapture Anthem" on the popular video games BioShock and BioShock 2.
 The pop/rock band Sparks invited her to portray the sassy Hollywood Starlet for their album The Seduction of Ingmar Bergman, a role that she reprised for a sold-out live performance presented by the L.A.
 Film Fest at the Ford Amphitheatre in Hollywood.
-As a two-time Society of Singers scholarship recipient, she was honored to open for Smokey Robinson at their 16th Annual ELLA Awards.
+She rejoins Sparks' on their latest album Hippopotamus, which will be released by BMG in September 2017.
+Click on the RECORDS tab to pre-order!

-Rebecca made her Nashville Opera role and company debut as the Williamson girl in David Lang's The Difficulty of Crossing a Field.
+Rebecca made her Nashville Opera role and company debut as the Williamson girl in David Lang's the difficulty of crossing a field.
 In the fall of 2016, she returned to Nashville once again, this time to portray Older Alyce in Tom Cipullo's heart-wrenching opera Glory Denied.
-She made her Opera Idaho debut in that same role in the spring of 2016.
+She made her Opera Idaho debut in a different production of that same opera and role.
 In 2014, Rebecca made her role and company debut with Pacific Opera Project as the Governess in Britten's The Turn of the Screw, about which Stage and Cinema wrote, "Her dramatic expression and stunning voice exhibit great beauty and power."
 She reunited with POP the following year as Alice Ford in Verdi's Falstaff.
 She spent two seasons honing her craft as a studio artist with Arizona Opera, performing five mainstage roles including the High Priestess in Verdi's Aida, Kate Pinkerton in Puccini's Madama Butterfly, and Amore in Gluck's Orfeo ed Euridice.